Library-Ninja/Technical_Leadership_Portfolio/M2_60_Second_Demo.md

 ## Process

 To prepare for this video, I first decided on a topic that would benefit from a short explanation for those learning the concept.
-I decided on the concept of abstract classes in Java because I just finished a course on object-oriented design and found that inheritance, abstract classes, and interfaces were some of the most challenging concepts for my classmates and I. I decided that a short introductory video for abstract classes would be helpful for those learning this complex topic for the first time.
+I decided on the concept of abstract classes in Java because I just finished a course on object-oriented design and found that inheritance, abstract classes, and interfaces were some of the most challenging concepts for my classmates and me.
+I decided that a short introductory video for abstract classes would be helpful for those learning this complex topic for the first time.

 Next, I developed an outline for the video.
 Only having 60 seconds to record, I narrowed down a long and complex explanation into the key points of abstract classes.
 I considered the prior knowledge required for the video and whether those assumptions were reasonable.